smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 ## Proposed solution

-Add new App Serivice Type for using this POI sharing method.
+Add new App Service Type for using this POI sharing method.

 Add POI element to AppServiceType enum of both Mobile API and HMI API.